 An approved EPAO must conduct the EPA for this apprenticeship.
-Employers must select an approved EPAO from the Education and Skills Funding Agency's Register of end-point assessment organisations (RoEPAO).
+Each employer should select an approved EPAO from the apprenticeship provider and assessment register (APAR).

 A full-time apprentice typically spends 24 months on-programme (this means in training before the gateway) working towards competence as a safety, health and environment technician.
-All apprentices must spend at least 12 months on-programme.
-All apprentices must spend at least 20% of their on-programme time completing off-the-job training.
+All apprentices must spend a minimum of 12 months on-programme and complete the required amount of off-the-job training in line with the apprenticeship funding rules.